LinkedIn tracking pixel

 • You have an existing Supabase instance

-Step 1: Add Protect.js
+Step 1: Add CipherStash Encryption

-Install the Protect.js npm package:
+Install the CipherStash Encryption npm package:

-npm install @cipherstash/protect
+npm install @cipherstash/stack

 In your next.config.json file add the following directive:

-// Referenced in the Next.js docs: https://nextjs.org/docs/app/api-reference/config/next-config-js/serverExternalPackages
+// Referenced in the Next.js docs: https://nextjs.org/docs/app/api-reference/config/next-config-js/serverExternalPackagesconst nextConfig = { serverExternalPackages: ['@cipherstash/stack'],}module.exports = nextConfig

 Step 2: Install the CipherStash CLI